 The only sad song on this whole album is entitled “Sad Wedding.”
 The song’s composition puts great use to the wedding march, and of course Gaye and Terrell’s voices sore in this gospel element.
 A true gem on this otherwise happy record.

 In the end, this record gives me hope.
 Once you read the stories of the artists and their deaths, you will get the same sense.
 Terrell died just three short years after this album was released.
 She went through many surgeries for her brain tumor, until she eventually slipped into a coma and passed away.
 I was once watching a documentary on her, and it said she stayed positive all the way through.
 She was ready to take back that mic.
 Marvin was tragically shot by his father after a family disagreement, but his story is one of resilience.
 One that overcame many obstacles to make the legendary music that he did.

 Throughout the whole album, there is imagery in the weather, the sun, stars, and heavy terrain (high mountains, low valleys, etc.).
 That explains their appeal and vocals.
 They were so large, yet so versatile that they are for everybody.
 There ain’t no river wide enough, yet there is a river long enough for everyone to jump on a boat and enjoy this diamond of Motown glory.

 If only music shows were still like this….

-Album Reviews Soul Music Ain't No Mountain High Enough Album Albums Berry Gordy Classic Etta James Gaye Kim Weston Marvin Gaye Motown Music R&B Record Albums Records Soul Tammi Terrell Terrell United Vintage Vinyl Vinyl Albums
+Album Reviews Rhythm and Blues Soul music Ain't No Mountain High Enough Album Albums Berry Gordy Classic Etta James Gaye Kim Weston Marvin Gaye Motown Music R&B Record Albums Records Soul Tammi Terrell Terrell United Vintage Vinyl Vinyl Albums